mxt210047/Academic-Portfolio/README.md

 University: The University of Texas at Dallas

-Instructor: [Melanie Hornsby]
+Instructor: Melanie Hornsby

-Semester: Fall 2025
+Semester: Fall 2024